 A-5 Triple Draw is a draw poker game where the player with the best low hand wins the pot.
+As in most forms of poker, A-5 Triple Draw uses a standard 52-card deck that is shuffled before every hand.
 Each player is dealt five cards to start, and then has the chance to discard any cards in their hand in exchange for new cards during three separate draw rounds.

 Playing for the Low Hand